-The ARC-PA has granted Accreditation – Provisional to the University of Charleston Physician Assistant Program.
+The ARC-PA has granted Accreditation-Provisional status to the University of Charleston Physician Assistant Program sponsored by University of Charleston.

 The purpose of accreditation is to establish and maintain standards of quality.
 The Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) is the agency authorized to accredit PA Educational Programs.

-Only graduates of programs accredited by the ARC-PA or its predecessors are eligible to take the Physician Assistant National Certifying Examination (PANCE).
+Students graduating from a PA program that holds an active accreditation status at any time during the student’s enrollment are considered graduates of an accredited program, and thus are eligible to sit for the Physician Assistant National Certifying Examination (PANCE).
+Students must successfully complete the program that was accredited at the time the student matriculated.
 Certification is required to be eligible for licensure to practice as a Physician Assistant.

 To learn more about PA Program accreditation, visit the official ARC-PA website.
 To learn more about the PANCE, visit the official National Commission on Certification of Physician Assistants (NCCPA) website.